Sakura and Snow

 How long had Subaru been roaming around the apartment?

-</Lucky,/> he thought, <I'm lucky that you seem to have reverted to being a pacifist again.>
+Lucky, he thought.
+Lucky for me that you seem to have reverted to being a pacifist.

-<Far luckier than I deserve for being such a fool.>
+Far luckier than I deserve for being such a fool.

 Such a feeling did not serve him.